High Crash Network streets and intersections

 - Collision Rate: Number of crashes coded to an intersection are normalized by considering the number of cars traveling through the intersection.
 The calculation for the collision rate (collisions per million entering vehicles) is: Collision Rate = (Crashes/5 years) X (1 year/365 days) X (1/ADT*) X 1,000,000.
 Note: ADT (average daily traffic) is the number of vehicles entering the intersection daily.

-- Severity of Crashes: Severity of crashes is represented by the total economic value of a crash, figured by assigning monetary value to the severity of crash related injuries using National Safety Council figures.
+- Severity of Crashes: Severity of crashes is represented by the comprehensive economic costs of a crash.
+Figured by assigning monetary value to the severity of crash related injuries using the Federal Highway Administration Crash Costs for Highway Safety Analysis.
 The value of each crash is figured by multiplying the number of crash related fatalities and/or injury types by the values below.
 The number of fatalities and injuries are sustained injuries, not number of crashes.
 Total Value = # Fatals* Fatal $ + # Inj A* Inj A $ + # Inj B* Inj B $ + # In C* Inj C $

 ---|---|